 According to Contraves, time-lag error is the time interval between detecting a target and the firing of the first firingfor-effect round.
 The longer the time interval, the more likely it is that the target will have shifted and new data will be required.
-Delivery system error, the third factor, can be separated into weapon and ammunition, meteorological and fire-direction errors, with meteorological mistakes being the primary source of error in this category.
+Delivery system error, the third factor, can be separated into weapon and ammunition, meteorological and fire-direction with errors, meteorological mistakes being the primary source of error in this category.

 By addressing these problems, Contraves came up with Fieldguard, which provided a threefold increase in accuracy.
 Also, the LARS system did not need to carry out complicated computer calculations on the basis of "safe" firing positions.
-Furthermore, up-to-date weather up and the range of Fieldguard Mark 2 is barely adequate to control the existing generation of rocket artillery systems.

-data were no longer required, and reaction time was cut markedly down to five minutes.
+Furthermore, up-to-date weather data were no longer required, and reaction time was cut markedly down to five minutes.
 In fact, improvements were so positive that only one rocket launcher in place of the usual three launchers was required per target area.
 The results of these trials induced the German Army to extend the use of the system to their tube artillery.
 Fieldguard was also briefly evaluated by the US Army.